cgyurgyik/cgyurgyik.github.io/content/post/triton-overview.md

 }
 ```

 Lastly, a language like CUDA allows a performance engineer to squeeze out every drop of performance.
+Usually, the last leg of the pyramid is *performance*.
+However, these languages are all meant to be performant, and, for a selected number of benchmarks, they can match the industry/open source standard.
+Instead, we focus on *versatility* as a metric of how much control a user has over the GPU.
+In other words, a more versatile language can do everything a less versatile language can do, at the cost of verbosity and complexity.
+Moreover, a more versatile language will always be able to write at least as efficient programs as less versatile languages.

-We define *performance* as a metric of how much control a user has over the GPU.
-Writing a truly efficient program in CUDA is a non trivial task, as we shall present soon.
-Moreover, transforming an inefficient program to an efficient one, e.g., using shared memories, requires a substanial code rewrite.
+Writing a truly efficient program is a non trivial task.
+Furthermore, transforming an inefficient program to an efficient one, e.g., using shared memories, requires a substanial code rewrite.
 Consider a naive matrix multiply kernel written in CUDA versus one that uses shared memory:

 TODO: Side-by-side diff.